-There has never been so many options for starting a website or blog.
+There have never been so many options for starting a website or blog.
 Squarespace was one of the companies to take website builders to the “next level” – ie, beyond simple drag & drop templates.
 Squarespace really focused on getting design elements along with certain technical website elements right.
 They have been a go-to solution for a while, but have really built brand recognition with massive podcast & TV ad spend.

 But what if you want an alternative to Squarespace?
 After all – there is no such thing as a “best website builder” – only the best for your project.
-And if anything has truly changed in the past decade – it is choice.
-Website owners can not only forego a developer/designer – they can go right to the DIY setup that fits their needs, expertise and focus.
+And if anything has truly changed in the past decade – it is a choice.
+Website owners can not only forego a developer/designer – they can go right to the DIY setup that fits their needs, expertise, and focus.

 In my career as a marketing consultant, I’ve been able to use and consult on a full range of website builders, software & platforms for both my in-house projects and client projects.
-While Squarespace is a fine for some projects, I also thought it would be useful to have a list of Squarespace alternatives along with what they do well & who they focus on.
+While Squarespace is fine for some projects, I also thought it would be useful to have a list of Squarespace alternatives along with what they do well & who they focus on.

 Here’s a brief summary along with an extended explanation below.